-Military OneSource provides comprehensive information, referral and assistance on every aspect of military life 24 hours a day, 7 days a week to all component members of the Army active duty, Army National Guard, and Army Reserve and their Family members.
+Military OneSource, both a call center and a website, provides comprehensive information, referral and assistance on every aspect of military life 24 hours a day, 7 days a week to all component members of the Armed Forces, their Family members, and survivors.
 The Military OneSource program is accessible worldwide via the toll-free telephone number (800-342-9647) or the website (www.militaryonesource.mil).
-Military OneSource also provides Soldiers and their Families access to confidential non-medical counseling on a face-to-face basis in the local community, and also via telephone, secure online chat and video.
-Moreover, Military OneSource offers financial and tax counseling, specialty consultations (for example, health and wellness coaching, wounded warrior consultations, etc.), educational materials available in a variety of topics and formats, translation of official documents and simultaneous interpretation in more than 150 languages.
+Military OneSource also provides Service members, their Families and survivors access to confidential non-medical counseling on a face-to-face basis in the local community, and also via telephone, secure online chat and video.
+Moreover, Military OneSource offers financial and tax counseling, specialty consultations (for example, health and wellness coaching, wounded warrior consultations, etc.), educational materials available in a variety of topics and formats, mobile solutions, translation of official documents and simultaneous interpretation in more than 150 languages.

 Military OneSource provides confidential help and comprehensive information on every aspect of military life to members of the Army National Guard and their Families, without regard to activation status or geographic location.

-Retired and discharged Service members and their immediate Family are eligible until 180 days past end of tour of service, retirement date, or discharge date including Service members on Temporary Disability Retirement List.
-Immediate Family includes Spouse, Children and anyone who has legal responsibility for a Service member's Children in the benefit of the Child.
+Retired and discharged Service members and their immediate Family are eligible until 180 days past End of Tour of Service (ETS), retirement date, or discharge date including Service members on Temporary Disability Retirement List.
+Immediate Family includes Spouse, Children and anyone who has legal responsibility for a Service member's Children for the benefit of the Child.

 Overview: Military OneSource provides military Families support on a wide range of concerns, to include parenting, wounded warriors, Spouse education and employment, relocation, financial management , legal concerns, everyday community and consumer issues, emotional well-being, health and wellness, housing, recreation, pet care, adult or Child special needs, military life, work concerns, and elder care.
-By calling the toll-free telephone number, Soldiers and Family members are able to speak immediately with a consultant with a master's degree in the helping professions (Social Work, Counseling, Psychology, etc.) who are knowledgeable of the military lifestyle as well as military and civilian community resources.
-Peer support consultants are also available for Service members and Veterans who want to speak with someone with a similar experience.
-Military OneSource has a vast array of educational materials on the website that can be downloaded or mailed to Soldiers or their Family members.
+By calling the toll-free telephone number or using live chat on the website, Service members and Family members are able to immediately reach a consultant with a master's degree in the helping professions (social Work, counseling, psychology, etc.) who is knowledgeable of the military life as well as military and civilian community resources.
+Peer support consultants are also available for Service members and eligible Veterans who want to speak with someone with a similar experience.
+Military OneSource has a vast array of educational materials on the website that can be downloaded or mailed to Service members, their Family members or survivors.
 Military OneSource also provides referrals to private, confidential non-medical counseling to assist Families coping with normal reactions to adverse situations.

 Military OneSource does not provide information about pay, personnel, or other military administrative issues.

 Non-Medical Counseling: Military OneSource confidential, non-medical counseling is provided by licensed, certified counselors upon request.
-Up to 12 counseling sessions may be provided for each issue, at no cost to the Soldier or Family member.
+Up to 12 counseling sessions may be provided for each issue, at free to the Soldier or Family member.

-Military OneSource refers Soldiers and Family members to TRICARE or a military treatment facility when mental health counseling is needed.
+- Military OneSource refers Service members and Family members to TRICARE or a military treatment facility when mental health counseling is needed.

 Military OneSource counseling is short term; it is solution focused and addresses areas such as stress management, couples communications, parent-Child communications, grief and loss, financial management, anxiety, self-esteem, loneliness, and critical life decisions.